WEAR: An Outdoor Sports Dataset for Wearable and Egocentric Activity Recognition: Benchmarks and Baseline Results

 \section{Benchmarks and Baseline Results}

-Similar to other multi-modal benchmark datasets (see e.g. \cite{damenScalingEgocentricVision2018, damenRescalingEgocentricVision2022, jangEPICTentEgocentricVideo2019}), the WEAR dataset provides the possibility for a multitude of HAR use cases.
-In this paper we focus on introducing one sample application scenario per data modality, namely wearable-based HAR (inertial-modality) and action detection (camera-modality), as well as a combined approach using both data modalities as input simultaneously.
+Though the WEAR dataset provides the possibility for a multitude of HAR use cases, this paper focuses on introducing one sample application scenario per data modality, namely: (1) inertial-based wearable activity recognition, (2) vision-based TAL, as well as, (3) a combined approach using both data modalities as input simultaneously.
 We chose to use said application scenarios because of their similarities with each other as they both aim to detect a set of activities in an untrimmed sequence of data.
 Nevertheless, other HAR-specific (e.g. action anticipation and classification) and non-HAR application scenarios (e.g. hand detection, pose estimation or simultaneous localization and mapping (SLAM)) are applicable.